slara/generator-reveal/README.md

 * Push your first commit
 * Deploy with `grunt deploy`

-If everithing goes right, `grunt deploy` will build and push your presentation to a gh-pages git branch.
-Give it a couple of minutes, fire up a browser and go to http://username.github.io/repositoryname to see your brand new presentation.
+If everything goes right, `grunt deploy` will build and push your presentation to a gh-pages git branch.
+Just give it a couple of minutes, fire up a browser and go to http://username.github.io/repositoryname to see your brand new presentation.